CommandTech/ScoutingCodeRedoWebsite/README.md

 Run startBat.bat

 # To Do
-Make it so the right excel file is removed when a new one is uploaded
+1. Make it so the right excel file is removed when a new one is uploaded
+2. Make it so the pick list drop down removes teams already selected